 CPI is a frequently used measure to quantify periods of inflation or deflation.
 It calculates the change in the cost of essential goods and services over time.

 Inflation helps in quantifying the price levels in the economy and measure the purchasing power of a unit of currency of a country.
 During periods of high inflation, the value of a dollar may erode quickly as compared to the rise in earnings of a common citizen, thus purchasing power decreases and results in poor standards of living.
 However average inflation is not bad for the economy in-fact indicates positive sentiments.

 #4 – Currency Strength

 Currency is a commodity in itself.
 Currency strength expresses the value of a currency and often calculated as purchasing power by economists.
 A strong currency helps in increasing the nation’s purchasing as well as selling powers with other countries.

 A nation like the USA with stronger currency can import products at cheaper rates and export at higher prices.
-However, there are disadvantages of having strong currency like dollar as well because goods of US are highly priced thus importing countries tries to find substitutes.
+However, there are disadvantages of having strong currency like dollar as well because goods of the US are highly-priced thus importing countries tries to find substitutes.

 #5 – Interest Rates